HR-Baltar/CM-Project-PYTHON-PROTOTYPE/README.md

 # CMdemo
-CM_3.1.py is the latest version of the game.
-You must download all the .mp3 and .wav files in order for the code to run properly.
+CM_3.3.py is the latest version of the game.

-The previous version is CM_Hard.py.
-New version includes: one new level/room, one new enemy type (green virus), and a redesign of first phase of the boss.
-  If you want to skip to the boss level then run CM_Boss.py.
-  If an error occurs while running the game, please just run it again or download CM_Boss.py to skip ahead.
-  CM_3.1 will not be the final version as there will be new updates and implementaions coming soon.
+Music and sound file have been removed for ease of download.

+Built in Python 3 and request pygame moduel.

+'pip install pygame' in command prompt if you do not have said module

 Enjoy :)